NormalUhr/yihua-zhang/_posts/2022-11-26-fairness-reprogramming-neurips22.md

     </div>
 </div>
 <div class="caption" style="color: #999; font-size:16px; padding: 2px;">
-    Figure x.
+    Figure 10.
 Predictions of the demographic classifier on a null input with triggers generated by different λ.
 The demographic prediction for CV triggers indicate the predicted score for Male and Female, and it is Christian, Muslim and Other religion for NLP.
 </div>